ndl-logo-new.jpg

 The Need for EFR - A National Snapshot of 'SEN' Statistics

-According to the 2021/22 statistics from the governing body for schools in the UK (OFSTED) the increase of children and young adults from key stage 1 to key stage 4 (ages 5 to 16) with nuerodiverities are sitting at an all-time high with continued progressive figures expected over future years.
-This was further echoed in the DfE Special Educational Needs national data report of June 2022, which findings alarmingly identified the following:
+According to the 2021/22 statistics from the governing body for schools in the UK (OFSTED), the increase of children and young adults from Key Stage 1 to Key Stage 4 (ages 5 to 16) with neurodiversities are sitting at an all-time high, with continued progressive figures expected over future years.
+This was further echoed in the DfE Special Educational Needs national data report of June 2022, which alarmingly identified the following findings:

-• The proportion of pupils with SEN had been decreasing since 2010 (21.1%), however it has increased for the last 5 years.
+• The proportion of pupils with SEN had been decreasing since 2010 (21.1%); however, it has increased for the past 5 years.

-At the time of releasing this website in March 2024, NHS England have just launched a multidisciplinary taskforce of professionals from education, healthcare and criminal justice sectors to investigate and overhaul ADHD services nationally, on account of ADHD being the second most viewed health condition on the NHS website in 2023 (NHS England).
-World Health Organisation statistics of 2023 advise that around 1 in 20 children are estimated to be impacted by ADHD globally.
+At the time of releasing first publishing this website, in March 2024, NHS England had just launched a multidisciplinary taskforce of professionals from education, healthcare, and criminal justice sectors to investigate and overhaul ADHD services nationally, on account of ADHD being the second most viewed health condition on the NHS website in 2023 (NHS England).

-And yet still there is still so little done in our UK educational systems to identify, understand, support and nurture this rapidly growing demographic of young neurodiverse people… until now.
+World Health Organisation (WHO) statistics from 2023 advised that around 1 in 20 children were estimated to be impacted by ADHD globally, at that time.
+And yet still there is still so little done in the UK educational systems to adequately identify, understand, support, and nurture this rapidly growing demographic of young neurodiverse people… until now!